Category: Editions

 Originality is Inevitable; Genuine and Honest Expression of Intelligible Aesthetic is the challenging process and never guaranteed.

-You are the Present Moment.
+You Are the Present Moment.
 You are Enough.

 – JC Heisler